fpo/heatzone/README.md

     - Manual temperature = Definition of a temperature for manual mode
     - Profile = The profile name of the profile to be used for this zone (see also profile definition MQTT - This is also the subtopic of the profile)
+    - Priority (Only important for heating control - see heating control)
     - Temperature sensor = Selection of an entity for the actual temperature
     - Thermostat = The thermostat to be controlled
     - Delay = The time during which no change should occur if the window contact is open